How to Get a Job After Addiction Recovery: 6 Tips to Help You Succeed

 No matter how busy your life and work keep you, continue to pay close attention to how you are feeling, keeping your eyes open for any signs of impending relapse, such as:

-If you notice any of these signs, call a counselor, your sponsor, or a trusted friend and family member who you feel comfortable talking to.
-Sometimes just admitting out loud that you are tempted can be enough to allow a craving to pass; if it isn’t enough, talking things through can help you identify what’s happening in your life to impede your progress.
-Honestly analyze what’s going on with you to discover what the problem is and what you can do to fix it.
+If you notice any of these signs, call a counselor, your sponsor, or a trusted friend or family member whom you feel comfortable talking to about your struggles.
+Sometimes just admitting out loud that you are tempted can be enough to allow a craving to pass.
+If it isn’t enough, talking things through can help you identify what’s happening in your life to impede your progress.
+Honestly analyze what’s going on, to discover what the problem is and what you can do to fix it.

 But don’t wait until signs of relapse appear before taking action.
 Safeguard your sobriety from the start by taking preventative measures.
 Don’t let work responsibilities get in the way of good self-care, and protect yourself against common addiction triggers by remembering the AA acronym HALT, which stands for Hungry, Angry, Lonely and Tired.
-Recovering addicts are always more vulnerable to relapse when they are in any of these states of being, and taking steps to make sure you don’t stay in these states for long will go a long way towards keeping you on track with your recovery goals.
+Individuals in recovery are always more vulnerable to relapse when they are in any of these states of being.
+Taking steps to make sure you don’t stay in these states for long will go a long way toward keeping you on track with your recovery goals.